SylvainDe/DidYouMean-Python/README.md

 Once you have the code, it can be used in different ways :

- * hook on `sys.excepthook` : just `import didyoumean_hook` and you'll have the suggestions for any exception happening
+ * hook on `sys.excepthook` : just `import didyoumean_hook` and you'll have the suggestions for any exception happening.

  * decorator : just `import didyoumean_decorator` and add the `@didyoumean` decorator before any function (the `main()` could be a good choice) and you'll have the suggestions for any exception happening through a call to that method.